Direct Care DNP

 Direct Admissions

-Morningside University Nursing alumni whom graduated in good academic standing are eligible for Direct Admission status into any Graduate Nursing Program track (MSN/DNP).
-Direct Admission is valid as long as the applicant applies to a track/program within three years from completing a prior degree/certificate.
+Morningside University Nursing alumni who graduated in good academic standing are eligible for Direct Admission status into any Graduate Nursing Program track (MSN/DNP).
 In the case of Direct Admissions, the applicant must submit the following.
-The application fee will be waived.

 • Valid R.N. license in Iowa or state participating in the licensure compact.
-For applicants with non-compact R.N. license contact the Dean of Nursing for state approval status.
+For applicants with non-compact R.N. license contact the Dean of Nursing for state approval status or see Morningside University “Professional Licensure Disclosures” page.

 • Résumé or Curriculum Vitae.

-• Official academic transcripts from all graduate programs previously attended.
-If only attended Morningside University for BSN and/or MSN, the college has transcripts on file.
+• Official academic transcripts from all programs where a degree was obtained.
+If only attended Morningside University for BSN and/or MSN, the university has transcripts on file.

-Iowa Administrative Code 655–2.10(152) details that students and prospective students may not take nursing courses with a clinical or practicum component by a person: 1) who has been denied licensure by the board; 2) whose license is currently suspended, surrendered, or revoked in any U.S. jurisdiction; or 3) whose license is currently suspended, surrendered, or revoked in another country due to disciplinary action.
-Individuals seeking enrollment or currently enrolled in nursing programs who are not eligible to take a courseot eligible to take a course with a clinical component because of disciplinary action in any state should contact the Iowa Board of Nursing Enforcement Unit at (515) 281-6472 as soon as possible.
+Iowa Administrative Code 655-2.10(6) requires notification of students and prospective students that nursing courses with a clinical or practicum component may not be taken by a person: 1) who has been denied licensure by the board; 2) whose license is currently suspended, surrendered or revoked in any U.S. jurisdiction; or 3) whose license/registration is currently suspended, surrendered, or revoked in another country due to disciplinary action.
+Individuals seeking enrollment or currently enrolled in nursing programs who are not eligible to take a course with a clinical or practicum component because of disciplinary action in any state should contact the Iowa Board of Nursing Enforcement Unit at (515) 281-6472 as soon as possible.
 Individuals not eligible to take a clinical or practicum component will not be admitted to the nursing program or allowed to progress in the curriculum.

 Admission Fees